dase1243/spring4/README.md

 # spring4
-to start your own server, download this repo than download TomCat from official web-site retrieve in some folder than in Idea, open this project
+To start your own server, download this repo than download TomCat from official web-site retrieve in some folder than in Idea, open this project